k2view-academy/K2View-Academy/articles/39_fabric_catalog/05_cataloging_of_files.md

 ## Creating Transformation Rules

-Due to multiple file formats, transformation rules are required in order to perform file's cataloging.
-The transformation rules are created using Broadway flows, that should be placed in a Project tree under the Shared Objects and deployed.
+Due to multiple file formats, transformation rules are required in order to perform file cataloging.
+Transformation rules are created using Broadway flows, that should be placed in a Project tree under the Shared Objects and deployed.

 Below is the description of each expected flow (transformation rule):